OfficeDev/VBA-content/VBA/Visio-VBA/articles/about-linking-shapes-to-data.md

 To determine the date and time of the last refresh operation, get the  **[DataRecordset.TimeRefreshed](datarecordset-timerefreshed-property-visio.md)** property.

-Additionally, the  **[DataRecordset.RefreshSettings](datarecordset-refreshsettings-property-visio.md)** property allows you to customize automatic refreshes of data.
-By setting this property to a combination of the values in the**[VisRefreshSettings](visrefreshsettings-enumeration-visio.md)** enumeration, you can specify that either or both of the following occur:
+Additionally, the  <strong><a href="datarecordset-refreshsettings-property-visio.md" data-raw-source="[DataRecordset.RefreshSettings](datarecordset-refreshsettings-property-visio.md)">DataRecordset.RefreshSettings</a></strong> property allows you to customize automatic refreshes of data.
+By setting this property to a combination of the values in the<strong><a href="visrefreshsettings-enumeration-visio.md" data-raw-source="[VisRefreshSettings](visrefreshsettings-enumeration-visio.md)">VisRefreshSettings</a></strong> enumeration, you can specify that either or both of the following occur:

 - The UI for reconciling refresh conflicts (the  **Refresh Conflicts** task pane) is disabled.
 (See the next section for more information.)